Turkey meatball casserole with cauliflower baked in a creamy white sauce, a hearty and delicious bake served with potatoes.

 - freshly ground black pepper

-- 2 tablespoons oil
+- 2 tablespoons vegetable or olive oil

 - 1 small onion